phrmendes/phrmendes/content/about.md

 - São Paulo, SP
 - 2022 - Now

-> Managing CI/CD pipelines with Azure DevOps environment, monitoring microservices performance with ArgoCD and New Relic, creating automations with Infrastructure as Code tools (Terraform, Ansible, Helm) and Python.
+> I manage CI/CD pipelines with Azure DevOps and monitor the performance of microservices with ArgoCD and New Relic.
+I am also responsible for building automation tools using Infrastructure as Code (Terraform, Terragrunt, Ansible and Helm) and Python.

 ## Economic analyst